ethanChou314/astroviz/README.md

 * matplotlib
 * astroquery (only needed for .line_info() method)
 * urllib (only needed for .line_info() method)
-* other modules in the Python standard library (copy, datetime os, sys)
+* other modules in the Python standard library (copy, datetime, os, sys)

 # Examples
 FITS files can be read using the 'importfits' function or via the constructors of the 'PVdiagram', 'Spatialmap,' and 'Datacube' classes.
 Astroviz is capable of reading data up to three dimensions (PV Diagrams, Continuum Maps, Moment Maps, and Data Cubes).
 Here are some different ways of importing a FITS file: